h20180142/G547/Project_Servomotor_libusb_ioctl/readme.md

 ->Compiling & Uploading the ioctl userspace and kernel module (comandline-ioctl directory)

-1.Compiling
+1. Compiling

 `$ make all`

-2.Inserting
+2. Inserting

 `$ make insert`

-3.To compile user space code
+3. To compile user space code

 `$ make user`

-4.To execute the user space code: (Same as libusb)
+4. To execute the user space code: (Same as libusb)